lm3nitro/Projects/Firewall/pfSense/pfSense Install.md

 ## VM Creation

-In my VMWare ESXi server I selected to create a new VM and selected the respective ISO:
+In my VMWare ESXi server, I selected to create a new VM and selected the respective ISO:

 ![Pasted image 20240515203449](https://github.com/lm3nitro/Projects/assets/55665256/2881875a-704c-420c-8c19-26f26487771a)